 Powers/Abilities: Superstrength, flight, invulnerability, x-ray vision

-History: Miracle Man is "The Super Man of unlimited power" who can transform from young Johnny Chapman into his hero persona by saying the magic word "sundisc."
-His similarly powered teenage sidekick is known as Supercoat, whose powers come from the swallow tailed he wears - Supercoat sometimes wears a version of Miracle Man's costume under the coat, but not always.
+History: Miracle Man is "The Super Man of unlimited power" who can transform from young Johnny Chapman into his hero persona by saying the magic words "sun disc."
+His similarly powered teenage sidekick is known as Supercoat, whose powers come from the swallow-tailed coat he wears - Supercoat sometimes wears a version of Miracle Man's costume under the coat, but not always.

 Comments: Created by Mick Anglo.
 Apparently when Mick Anglo was asked to create a new hero for the Spanish market, he adapted and re-drew some of his old Marvelman strips, and created Super Hombre.
 Then, never one to waste any ideas, he re-sold the modified strips back to the U.K., now under the title Miracle Man!
 Ironically, Marvelman would later adopt the name Miracleman when copyright issues arose with Marvel Comics.